HillJustin/HillJustin.github.io/_posts/2026-06-04-HTA24CordovaRole5.md

 ---
 layout: post
-title: HTA 24.5; Cordova; How It Is [2007]; V. What is the Role of the Human in the World?; Part Four
+title: HTA 24.5; Cordova; How It Is [2007]; V. What is the Role of the Human in the World?; Part Five
 abstract: This episode is part five of five of the lecture series [HTA 24] on Section Five, "V. What is the Role of the Human in the World?," of Viola Faye Cordova's How It Is_ The Native American Philosophy of V. F. Cordova [2007].
 podcast:
   episode: 245